In the field of micro- and nano-manufacturing, the precision of apertures directly determines product performance.

 Laser microvia machining is at the forefront of precision manufacturing, continuously pushing the boundaries of micro- and nano-scale fabrication.

-The transition from traditional nanosecond pulsed lasers to ultrafast femtosecond lasers has enabled near-zero thermal damage processing, achieving submicron precision essential for advanced applications in aerospace, medical devices, and semiconductor manufacturing.
+The shift from nanosecond pulsed lasers to ultrafast femtosecond lasers has enabled near-zero thermal damage processing.
+This achieves submicron precision, which is crucial for advanced applications in aerospace, medical devices, and semiconductor manufacturing.

 Despite significant advancements, key technical challenges remain, particularly in achieving high aspect ratios and complex 3D structures.